White Light/White Heat: Side one

 The record opens with "White Light/White Heat" which details the physical effects of amphetamine usage.
-It consists of a simple two-chord progression of G5 and A5, and contains elements of both heavy metal and doo-wop.
+It consists of a simple two-chord progression of G5 and D5, and contains elements of both heavy metal and doo-wop.
 It is one of the album's songs that has more traditional rock'n'roll elements, and while discussing amphetamine it is also equally influenced by one of Reed's favorite books, Alice Bailey's A Treatise on White Magic, which inspired the phrase "White Light".
 Reed was interviewed by a radio station in Oregon, which Richie Unterberger summarizes:

 "The Gift" is a spoken word track whose lyrics and musical backing are separated by left and right stereo channels, described by Wilson as the band having "stereo prefrontal lobes".
 The story is derived from another story Reed wrote for Shelley Albin, his middle school girlfriend.Unterberger 2017 The song itself is derived from a story Reed penned at Syracuse University.
 It discusses two characters, Marsha and Waldo, over guitar feedback in the form of a blues-rock instrumental.
 This would be Cale's first vocal performance for the band, and it showed the group's improvisational roots.

 "Lady Godiva's Operation" contains a lyrical style influenced by William S. Burroughs.
 Partially inspired by his teenage experience with electroshock treatments, the track is another of Reed's short stories set to music, but is more instrumentally advanced than "The Gift".
-Cale adds backing vocals, which are "sung" rather than spoken, and he shuddered and imitated the sounds of an oxygen machine while recording the track.
-What type of operation Lady Godiva is undertaking is unclear, though it seems to be about a transsexual and related to sex change; Reed sings about gender-altering surgery, as seen in the lines "Doctor arrives with knife and baggage / sees the growth as just so much cabbage".
+Cale provide lead vocals, which are "sung" rather than spoken, and he and Sterling Morrison shuddered and imitated the sounds of an oxygen machine while recording the track.

 The title of "Here She Comes Now" is a double entendre.
 The song was written to be sung by Nico, before the band fell out with her.
 A folk rock song, it is the only track on the album that resembles contemporary rock.
 It is also the only song that would be jointly credited to Reed, Cale, and Morrison.